trezor/trezor-firmware/python/docs/OPTIONS.rst

     --help  Show this message and exit.

   Commands:
-    authenticate          Get information to verify the authenticity of the device. backup                Perform device seed backup.
+    authenticate          Verify the authenticity of the device. backup                Perform device seed backup.
-    load                  Upload seed and custom configuration to the device. prodtest-t1           Perform a prodtest on Model One. reboot-to-bootloader  Reboot device into bootloader mode.
+    load                  Upload seed and custom configuration to the device. reboot-to-bootloader  Reboot device into bootloader mode.
     recover               Start safe recovery workflow.
     sd-protect            Secure the device with SD card protection.